Emma Stone Wants Her Best Actress Oscar's Card Kept Out Of #OscarGate

 IF ANYONE FROM THE IN MEMORIUM IS STILL ALIVE PLEASE LET US KNOW— billy eichner (@billyeichner) February 27, 2017

-Whatever it may be, however, one organization understands and is willing to help.
+Whatever it may be, however, one organisation understands and is willing to help.

 Have your people call our people - we know what to do. #Oscars #MissUniverse— Miss Universe (@MissUniverse) February 27, 2017